-BI211 Pentateuch (4)-Examines in detail history, culture and law of early Israel and the role each played in development of Judaism and Christianity.
+Bl211 Pentateuch (4)-Examines in detail history, culture and law of early Israel and the role each played in development of Judaism and Christianity.
 (Alternate years.
-Not offered 2005-2006.)
+Offered 2006-2007.)

 BI227 Prophetic Literature (4)-Studies history and exegesis of selected writings from prophets of ancient Israel.
 Views New Testament revelation in relation to and applied to modern thought and contemporary literature.
+(Alternate years.
+Not offered 2006-2007.)

 BI325 Wisdom Literature (4)-Examines wisdom writings of biblical period in historical and literary contexts to find meaning and practical application to today; Job, Ecclesiastes, Proverbs, Song of Solomon, Egyptian parallels; selected intertestamental writings and New Testament illustrations.
 (Alternate years.
-Offered 2005-2006.)
+Not offered 2006-2007.)

 BI337 Historical Geography of the Lands of the Bible (4)-Studies the geographical features of the lands of the Bible stressing factors that affected settlement patterns, communication and power struggles.
 Relevant biblical, historical and archaeological materials are correlated with geographical features, major sites and routes in antiquity.
 (Alternate years.
-Offered 2005-2006.)
+Not offered 2006-2007.)